 Process of Gemstone finishing:-

-The gemstones are known to humans since the beginning of civilization and since then these are finished in various shapes and sizes as per needs and choice of the humans.
+The gemstones are known to humans since the beginning of civilisation and since then these are finished in various shapes and sizes as per needs and choice of the humans.

 - The gemstones have always fascinated human beings with beautiful colors and shiny surfaces.

-- The gemstones cutting have undergone a dramatic change since known to us from hand crafting to use of advanced computer technology for better and advanced finished stones.
+- The gemstones cutting and finishing have undergone a dramatic change since known to us from hand crafting to use of advanced computer technology for better and advanced finished stones.

 - The history of finishing gemstones begins with working on metal plates giving shapes to gemstones with holding rough piece in fingers.

 - Initially in India people used to do this with hands using tools called as “Randa”, it is a tool with plated attached to rod on side like a dumbbell and on the other side of rod there was a thick white rope like thread holding a big bamboo stick using which metal wheel can be rotated.

 - On Rotating metal plate a green colored chromium oxide powder was used to finish the gemstone giving specific shape.

 - The above traditional system is still in use for soft and expensive diamonds and stones like “Emerald”, where high yield is very important.